 To begin the Geocoding process use the following tool under the My Members >> Search Members section of the admin:

 - Notice the red "Find Geocode" text next to the locations.
 These members are missing Latitude and Longitude coordinates.

 The "Sync Members With Google Maps" button will open up the Batch Geocoder Tool:

-There are three types of Geocoding options, each has a different level of specificity in regards to accuracy of location assignment.
+There are three types of Geocoding options, each has a different level of specificity in regards to the accuracy of location assignment.

 Essentially, the member's location information will be put through Google Maps search engine which will perform a search, cross-referencing the location information with their location database.
 Based on the search, Google Maps will assign the latitude and longitude of the listing based on what Google Maps has on their location database.

 Below is a description of each type of Geolocation option:

 - Most Specific (slowest) - This will perform a search for all of the location variables included in the CSV file upon upload. **We recommend this option**

 - Zip / Postal Code (faster) - This will perform a search for the zip code information found in the zip code column of the CSV import template.